PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Further Implementation Details

-After the optimal per-view enlargement ratio and the corresponding rotation states and packing placements are obtained, we multiply the sizes and offsets by the patch size $p$ and put all view maps onto the atlas according to this information.
-The NDCs of mesh vertices for each view are also updated so that they now reflect the position of vertices inside the packed multi-view maps and can be used as pixel locations to index during back projection onto the UV space.
+The paired enlargement ratio is subject to a maximum of $2\times$ magnification to avoid excessively imbalanced views or blurring.
+The NDCs of mesh vertices for each view are also updated so that they now reflect the positions of vertices inside the packed multi-view maps and can be used to index pixel locations during back projection onto the UV space.